naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Confused: (learning how to drive) What happens if I press the gas and the brake at the same time?

-Sticky: The car takes a screenshot.
+Scruffy: The car takes a screenshot.

 Eris Annoyed: Please pull over.
 I’m driving now.

 %

-Sticky: Freaks?
+Scruffy: Freaks?
 I was freaks once.
 They put me in a room, a rubber room, a rubber room with rats, the rats made me freaks.

 Nadine: Aren't you already a super freak?

-Sticky: Ultimate Edition
+Scruffy: Ultimate Edition

 Nadine Confused: